 [Regulation 21 inserted in Gazette 22 Feb 2013 p.
 1025.]

-22. Contestants registered under the PCS Act
+22. Contestants registered under PCS Act

 A person who immediately before commencement day was registered under the PCS Act section 17 as a contestant of a class is, on commencement day, to be taken to be registered under the Combat Sports Act 1987 section 17 as a contestant in that class for the period that, and subject to the same conditions and restrictions as, applied to that person immediately before commencement day.